youyashuai/qbin/README_EN.md

 cd qbin
 docker-compose up -d
 ```
 Access http://localhost:8000 to use the QBin service.
-All configurations are preset in docker-compose.yml (default admin password is `qbin.me`).
+All configurations are preset in docker-compose.yml (default admin password is `qbin`).

 ### Docker Command Line Deployment
 ```bash